 The Police Training Academy

-Once you have been accepted by a law enforcement agency, you will be enrolled in a police academy.
-The course normally lasts for about twelve to twenty months and will include classroom work, learning in simulated environments, and on-the-job training.
-At the academy, you will be taught the many laws, ordinances, and codes that you will be required to enforce as an officer in addition to undergoing specialized physical education.
+Once a law enforcement agency has accepted you, you will be enrolled in a police academy.
+The course lasts about twelve to twenty months and will include classroom work, learning in simulated environments, and on-the-job training.
+At the academy, you will be taught the many laws, ordinances, and codes that you will be required to enforce as an officer and undergo specialized physical education.

-The physical aspect involves instruction on firearms and weapons, how to operate various vehicles, hand-to-hand combat and defensive tactics which include the use of lethal and non-lethal force, and much more.
+The physical aspect involves instruction on firearms and weapons, how to operate various vehicles, hand-to-hand combat and defensive tactics, including lethal and non-lethal force, and much more.
 Some of the additional training sections include:

 - Communicating with dispatch and other officers

-- Search methods and how to conduct a search safely
+- Search methods and how to search safely

 - Techniques involved in apprehending and arresting a suspect